Rilufi/listing_arxiv/README.md

+# About this fork

+Changed the "send to your email" option for "posting to twitter".
+Still testing, will update as the project progresses, you can see the results in [this account](https://twitter.com/rilufix)

 # Personalized list of today's articles from ArXiv

 Print and/or send to your gmail a personalized list of today's articles published in ArXiv based on your pre-defined multiple sets of keywords.
 The script returns: title, abstract and the ArXiv link for each article.
 Entries are grouped  by your pre-defined key.